eclipse-che/che-docs/src/main/_docs/assemblies/assemblies-assembly-lifecycle.md

 plugins/<artifactid>/<artifactid>-shared
 # Code that is shared between IDE and server (will be packaged in both)

-build.include
-# Utility funcations used by other scripts to define Docker and OS parameters

-build.sh
-# Compile a custom assembly into a package using Docker

-run.sh
-# Run a packaged custom assembly using the CLI

-stop.sh
-# Stop a running custom assembly
 ```

 And because it is interesting, here is the file composition of the three plugins.